“This is what we are about.

 'All knowledge is sterile which does not lead to action and end in charity.'

 Intent: Religious education in each class is based upon the Diocesan supported programme, ‘Come and See’.
 We support parents through our sex education programme which is approved by the Diocese, and books and other materials are freely available for parents to help them in this task as part of the personal and social education of children.

 We also teach our children about other faiths because we live in a multi-cultural and multi-ethnic world and we value the contributions these groups make to our society.
 We strongly believe in the tolerance of different faiths and beliefs.

-We believe that talk is key in helping children to become more engaged and effective in their learning and so teach the children to express themselves confidently and coherently through drama, role-play, presentations, discussion and debate.
+We believe that talk underpins thinking and so is key in helping children to become more engaged and effective in their learning.
+To that end we teach our children to express themselves increasingly confidently and coherently through discussion and role-play, and as they grow older through drama, presentations and debate.

 We aim to establish close partnerships with parents and guardians, and particularly value the help and support they give by sharing books and stories with their children at home.

 We encourage the children to write on a wide range of topics and for a variety of audiences.
 We understand the importance for children to write for a purpose and therefore our lessons are planned to stimulate and engage their imagination and develop their topic-specific vocabulary.
 We are also keen to engage the children in local and national issues and events at an age-appropriate level, which they always find particularly enjoyable and interesting to learn about.
 The children are taught to use accurate spelling, grammar and punctuation throughout their written work and use our own school script.